-Our commitment to good corporate governance policies and practices is demonstrated by our Corporate Governance Guidelines, our rigorous Code of Ethics, the charters of the Audit, Compensation and ESG Committees of our Board, our Hedging Policy, and our other corporate governance policies and practices.
+Our commitment to good corporate governance policies and practices is demonstrated by our Corporate Governance Guidelines, our rigorous Code of Business Conduct and Ethics (the "Code of Ethics"), the charters of the Audit, Compensation and ESG Committees of our Board, our Hedging Policy, and our other corporate governance policies and practices.
 Some highlights of our corporate governance policies and practices include the following:

-- Independence of a substantial majority of the members of the Board; - Only independent directors serve on each committee; - Annual independence review of independent outside directors; - Diverse array of personal characteristics and professional experience of the Board, with independent directors (and Audit and Compensation Committees) consisting of 25% women and 50% persons identifying as ethnically-diverse; Audit Committee is chaired by an ethnically-diverse independent director and Compensation Committee is chaired by a female independent director; - Consideration of factors including diversity of gender, age, ethnicity, skills, experience and geographic background in considering director candidates; - Strict ethical and other criteria for membership on the Board; - Annual election of each member of the Board we do not have a classified ("staggered") Board; - Annual evaluation of the performance of our Chief Executive Officer: - Procedures for establishing and disseminating agendas and materials for meetings of the Board and its committees in advance; - Periodic executive sessions of independent directors; - Detailed processes and review of all related party transactions and required approval by independent directors; - Access of the Board and its committees to management and to retain outside independent advisors; - Prohibitions against trading while in possession of material, non-public information; - · Prohibitions against hedging; - The ability of our Board to require the resignation of a director who fails to obtain a majority vote for election;
+- Independence of a substantial majority of the members of the Board; - Only independent directors serve on each committee; - Annual independence review of independent outside directors; - Diverse array of personal characteristics and professional experience of the Board, with independent directors (and Audit and Compensation Committees) consisting of 20% women and 40% persons identifying as ethnically diverse; Audit Committee is chaired by an ethnically-diverse independent director and Compensation Committee is chaired by a female independent director; - Consideration of factors including diversity of gender, age, ethnicity, skills, experience and geographic background in considering director candidates; - Strict ethical and other criteria for membership on the Board; - Annual election of each member of the Board we do not have a classified ("staggered") Board; - The ability of our Board to require the resignation of a director who fails to obtain a majority vote for election; - No stockholder rights plan or other "poison pill" or similar anti-takeover device; - A prohibition on personal loans to directors and executive officers; - Requirement for directors to inform the Board of changes in their principal job responsibilities;

-- No stockholder rights plan or other "poison pill" or similar antitakeover device; - A prohibition on personal loans to directors and executive officers; - Requirement for directors to inform the Board of changes in their principal job responsibilities; - Limits on the service of directors and executive officers on other public company boards; - Director orientation and continuing education; - Annual self-assessments of the performance of our Board and its committees and individual directors; - Annual review of our corporate governance policies and practices; - Strict procedures and enforcement of our ethical standards and our conflict of interest policies, including our robust whistleblower policy - completely confidential and with a whistleblower hotline available 24/7; - Diversified mix of cash and short- and long-term equity awards designed to be highly retentive and risk-appropriate, and to align the interests of our executive officers with those of our stockholders; - Executive officers holding much of their personal net worth in our and our affiliates' equity; - Robust global annual review and oversight of Code of Ethics responses; - Succession planning and management development of executive officers and potential senior managers having significant responsibility for business areas; - Annual stockholder say-on-pay votes; - Annual ratification of the appointment of our independent registered public accounting firm; and - Our Board-level ESG Committee.
+- Annual evaluation of the performance of our Chief Executive Officer; - Procedures for establishing and disseminating agendas and materials for meetings of the Board and its committees in advance; - Periodic executive sessions of independent directors - Detailed processes and review of all related party transactions and required approval by independent directors; - Access of the Board and its committees to management and to retain outside independent advisors; - Prohibitions against trading while in possession of material, non-public information; - Prohibitions against hedging; - Strict procedures and enforcement of our ethical standards and our conflict of interest policies, including our robust whistleblower policy completely confidential and with a whistleblower hotline available 24/7; - Diversified mix of cash and short- and long- term equity awards designed to be highly retentive and risk-appropriate, and to align the interests of our executive officers with those of our stockholders; - Executive officers holding much of their personal net worth in our and our affiliates' equity; - Robust global annual review and oversight of Code of Ethics responses;

+- Limits on the service of directors and executive officers on other public company boards; - Director orientation and continuing education; - Annual self-assessments of the performance of our Board and its committees and individual directors; - · Annual review of our corporate governance policies and practices; and - Succession planning and management development of executive officers and potential senior managers having significant responsibility for business areas; - Annual stockholder say-on-pay votes; - Annual ratification of the appointment of our independent registered public accounting firm; - Our Board-level ESG Committee.